luiscarlosgph/how-to/xvfb/README.md

 > **_NOTE:_**  These commands should be executed in your remote server via SSH.

 As an example, we will run `xclock`, a GUI that displays a clock.
-This program comes with the `x11-apps` package, so we install it first.
+This program comes within the `x11-apps` package, so we install it first.
-Then, to run a program with GUI in the virtual screen, we have to set the `DISPLAY` environment variable correctly, pointing to the display number chosen for the virtual screen when we launched `Xvfb`, which is `:22` in our case, as you can see above.
+Then, to run a program with GUI in the virtual screen, we must set the `DISPLAY` environment variable pointing to the display number chosen for the virtual screen when we launched `Xvfb` (which is `:22` in our case).

    ```bash
    $ sudo apt install x11-apps